-This main flow is alimented by two work directions: ATC and HMI (Human Machine Interaction).
+This main flow is alimented by two axes of work: ATC and HMI.

-The ATC axis aims at extracting relevant elements in the dynamic organization and collaboration of En Route ATCOs in order to propose an appropriate environment corresponding to their needs.
+The ATC axis aims at extracting relevant elements in the dynamic organization and collaboration of En Route ATCos in order to propose an appropriate environment corresponding to their needs.
 This concerns particularly high workload situations linked for example to weather problems, during which controllers change their habits and may asks for the presence of more than two controllers on a given position.

-On the HMI side, this new collaborative environment will rely on tools based on interactive tabletop displays for which efficient interaction techniques need to be defined and implemented.
+This new collaborative environment will rely on tools based on interactive tabletop displays for which efficient interaction techniques need to be defined and implemented.
 These aspects raise both a technical frontier and Human Machine Interface design challenges.
-The technological frontier deals with the interaction peripherals that need to support the actions of several users at the same time on the same support.
+The technological frontier concerns the interaction peripherals that need to support the actions of several users at the same time on the same HMI.
 The HMI design challenges consist in the reproduction of mutual awareness and coordination created by physical objects of the control position that are compulsory for a shared interaction on the same workspace.